Skip to main content

 Deephaven tables can be combined via two different categories of operation: merge operations and join operations.
 Merge operations combine tables by stacking them vertically, one on top of the other.
 Join operations combine tables (or specific columns from tables) horizontally, side by side.

 This guide discusses how to merge tables in Deephaven.
-If you want to join tables horizontally, see How to join tables in Deephaven.
+If you want to join tables horizontally, see Joins: Exact and Relational and Joins: Time-Series and Range.

 There are two methods for merging tables in Deephaven: merge and merge_sorted.